ubirch/ubirch-client-go/README.md

 ```

 ##### Enable TLS in configuration
-To enable TLS for the UBIRCH client service, add the following key-value pair to your `config.json`:
+To enable TLS (i.e. serve HTTPS) for the UBIRCH client service, add the following key-value pair to your `config.json`:
 ```
   "TLS": true
 ```